apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Manipulation-Statements/Load/MYSQL-LOAD.md

     PROPERTIES ("timeout"="100")
     ```

-2. Import the data from the server level local file '/root/testData' into the table'testTbl 'in the database'testDb'.
+2. Import the data from the server side local file `/root/testData` into the table `testTbl` in the database `testDb`.
 Specify a timeout of 100 seconds

         ```sql
         LOAD DATA